dropbox/lepton/README.md

 Lepton is a tool and file format for losslessly compressing JPEGs by an average of 22%.

-This can be used to archive large photo collections, or to serve images live and save 22% banwdith.
+This can be used to archive large photo collections, or to serve images live and save 22% bandwidth.

 ## Usage